tenzir/threatbus/README.md

 and always prefix your plugin name with `threatbus-`.

 Plugins can either be *apps* or *backbones*.
-Application plugins (apps) add new functionality to `threat-bus` and allow communication to a threat-intelligence-enabled app (e.g., Zeek or Suricata).
-Backbone plugins add a new storage and distribution backend to `threat-bus` (e.g., in-memory or Kafka).
+Application plugins (apps) add new functionality to `threatbus` and allow communication to a threat-intelligence-enabled app (e.g., Zeek or Suricata).
+Backbone plugins add a new storage and distribution backend to `threatbus` (e.g., in-memory or Kafka).

 Example: